 - Your child expressing concerns about their own learning or development.

 How will the school let me know if they have any concerns about my child?

 Initially your child’s teacher will speak with you either at parents evening or at an arranged meeting to discuss their concerns.
 They will listen to your views on your child’s learning and will discuss with you any additional support that they feel would benefit your child and discuss short-term targets.
 Where further support may be needed, the SENCo will contact you to review the provision that has been put in place and to gain your views on your child’s progress.
 This may involve the implementation of further in-school interventions or referral to an outside agency.

 What expertise and training do staff have in relation to children with Special Educational Needs and Disabilities?

 We have staff in school with specialised expertise.
-Mrs. Keenan will complete the Post Graduate National Award in Special Educational Needs by January 2020.
-Mrs. Broadbent, our experienced Learning Mentor, works with children who have barriers to learning, particularly regarding their social and emotional development.
+Mrs. Keenan completed the Post Graduate National Award in Special Educational Needs in January 2020.
+Mrs. Broadbent and Miss Armitage, our experienced Learning Mentors, work with children who have barriers to learning, particularly regarding their social and emotional development.
 Staff regularly undergo training and the school is supportive of the training needs of staff.
 Our SEND support team can screen your child to identify specific learning difficulties such as visual stress or dyslexia.
 We also commission a Speech and Language Therapist to work with children with language difficulties.

 What support is available for my child to support their Special Educational Needs or Disabilities?